Updated May 8, 2023

 512 MB of RAM or higher.

-You can learn simulation with a scratch.
-When I say simulation, it means it can create a virtual demonstration by imitating things that can be done in real life.
-You can also create Multimedia objects such as puzzles, 3d presentations, quizzes and many more.
+You can learn simulation from Scratch.
+Simulation means it can create a virtual demonstration by imitating things that can be done in real life.
+You can also create Multimedia objects such as puzzles, 3d presentations, quizzes, and many more.
 And if you are good at math, you can also create interactive and non-interactive Art Projects.
-Scratch programming examples are simply awesome for developing interactive musical instruments and Games as well.
+Scratch programming examples are awesome for developing interactive musical instruments and Games.

 But these are just the basics.
-You may be wondering what are the real world implications of Scratch?
+You may be wondering what the real-world implications of Scratch are.
 So, let’s get on to it.

 Image Source: torproject.org

-Picoboard is a piece of hardware, that allows you to interact with the real world using scratch.
-It has a slider button and alligator clips, and can also sense sound and light.
-Here scratch programming can be used to control robots, LEDs and various other sensors.
-If that’s not it, it can also control your microphone along with its volume sensor, Camera connected to it and a Joystick programmed to control your robot.
-In fact, a scratch can also be used to work with Arduino chipsets.
+Picoboard is a piece of hardware that allows you to interact with the real world using Scratch.
+It has a slider button and alligator clips and can sense sound and light.
+Here scratch programming can help in controlling robots, LEDs, and various other sensors.
+If that’s not it, it can also control your microphone, its volume sensor, a camera connected to it, and a Joystick programmed to control your robot.
+In fact, a scratch can also work with Arduino chipsets.

-Scratch Programming was designed specifically to ensure creativity and to allow the developers to discover their own creative ideas and apply them in reality in the form of images and sounds to invent multimedia software’s on the go.
-A decent young programmer with just a few days of experience can develop games, create animations, and write a similar piece of codes with Scratch Projects.
+Scratch Programming was designed specifically to ensure creativity and allow the developers to discover their own creative ideas and apply them in reality in images and sounds to invent multimedia software on the go.
+A young programmer with just a few days of experience can develop games, create animations, and write a similar pieces of code with Scratch Projects.

-The Scratch Programming environment consists of a small screen space, on which multiple programmable modules exist.
-These programmable are known as sprites.
-Sprite’s behaviour allows the sprite in the program to move around the display monitor and return response when different events are triggered.
+The Scratch programming environment consists of a small screen space with multiple programmable modules, which we know as sprites.
+Sprite’s behavior allows the sprite in the program to move around the display monitor and return a response when different events trigger.
 These events include interactions with various similar sprites and user keyboard interactions.

-Each sprite has a specific desired types of costumes available which can modify its appearance on stage (remember the screen space I told you before) to produce different types of animations and effects.
-Sprite can also be used to make Speech bubbles and sounds along with mp3 files.
+Each sprite has a specific desired type of costume available, which can modify its appearance on stage (remember the aforementioned screen space) to produce different animations and effects.
+Sprite can also make Speech bubbles and sounds with mp3 files.

-Here, the scratch coding in scratch language returns response by capturing blocks from the project applications and inserting them into the spaces requested for each programming syntax.
-This actually avoids the unnecessary hype to type in syntaxes and allows young minds (Kids and beginners) to develop programs with at least debugging as possible.
+Here, the scratch coding in scratch language returns a response by capturing blocks from the project applications and inserting them into the spaces requested for each programming syntax.
+This avoids the unnecessary hype of typing in syntaxes and allows young minds (kids and beginners) to develop programs with as little debugging as possible.

-This thus discards out the possibility of syntax errors caused by typing in incorrect keywords.
-Every other sprite here contains multiple coded scripts which are programmed to run a sequence of operations which are activated and executed by sprite each time a specific event occurs.
-The control blocks here run iterations of syntaxes, the reason being they can be executed to be recursive as many numbers of times as needed or fall in a loop forever to properly define the nature of the sprite.
+This discards the possibility of syntax errors caused by typing in incorrect keywords.
+Every other sprite here contains multiple coded scripts programmed to run a sequence of operations activated and executed by the sprite each time a specific event occurs.
+The control blocks run iterations of syntaxes because they can be recursive as many times as needed or fall in a loop forever to define the nature of the sprite properly.

-Conditional statements are similar to other languages which allow multiple sequences of commands to be performed depending upon the current status of the Scratch programming exercises environment.
+Conditional statements are similar to other languages, which allow performing multiple sequences of commands depending upon the current status of the Scratch programming exercises environment.

-Scratch Programming for beginners Projects was specifically designed for the development of robotics and to make it as easy as possible.
-Most of the things I told you in the above para would probably go, bouncer, if you are reading this blog without installing scratch programming.
-Since scratch was made to inspire young developers, this was another reason why Scratch Programming allowed sprites to mutually interact with each other by broadcasting messages and responding quickly to these messages by calculating the distance to the nearest sprite.
+Scratch Programming for Beginners Projects was specifically designed to develop robotics and make it as easy as possible.
+Most things in the above para will go over the head if you read this blog without installing Scratch programming.
+Since Scratch tends to inspire young developers, this was another reason why Scratch Programming allows sprites to interact with each other by broadcasting messages mutually and responding quickly to these messages by calculating the distance to the nearest sprite.

-So similarly, a large number of sprites can exist on a single stage, all of them behaving independently of each other without disrupting other sprites and enacting to the behaviour of others along with the innovation of other new behaviours.
+Similarly, many sprites can exist on a single stage, all of them behaving independently without disrupting other sprites and enacting others’ behavior along with the innovation of other new behaviors.

 Community and Project Hubs

-Projects based on Scratch Programming are easily available online and they can run on any web browser which supports Java applets.
-Scratch programmers are motivated to upload their projects on the Scratch Programming website (10 MB is the max file size, this encourages developers to write programs in the as compressed format as possible leading to compact pieces of codes).
+Projects based on Scratch Programming are easily available online and can run on any web browser that supports Java applets.
+Scratch programmers are motivated to upload their projects on the Scratch Programming website (10 MB is the max file size, this encourages developers to write programs in as compressed format as possible, leading to compact pieces of code).

 The projects are shared on the official scratch website.
 These are visible to every other person independent of registered users.
-This allows other users to download, modify and enumerate the program depending upon their requirement.
-This is somewhat similar to the likes of the Open source BSD-style license of Go Lang programming languages.
+This allows other users to download, modify and enumerate the program depending on their requirements.
+This is somewhat similar to the Open source BSD-style license of Go Lang programming languages.

-In Scratch Programming, Independent sprites can also be added and removed to and from the projects downloaded from the website.
-Scratch is more suited to developing applications based on the creation of small games, puzzles, entertainment programs and storytelling animations similar to that of flash programs.
+In Scratch Programming, independent sprites can also be added and removed to and from the projects downloaded from the website.
+Scratch is more suited to developing applications based on creating small games, puzzles, entertainment programs, and storytelling animations similar to Flash programs.
 These are extremely easy with the help of sprites moving around the stage with sounds and speech bubbles.

-A simple board like the picoboard and raspberry pi can also be purchased Amazon, eBay, and SparkFun which comes preinstalled with a few sensors including light sensors (this is applicable only to pico board.
-Raspberry Pi comes independent of these sensors; however you can purchase them independently).
-This allows scratch developed programs to interact with the real world.
+A simple board like the PicoBoard and Raspberry Pi can also be purchased on Amazon, eBay, and SparkFun, which comes preinstalled with a few sensors, including light sensors (this is applicable only to pico board; Raspberry Pi comes independent of these sensors; however, you can purchase them independently).
+This allows Scratch-developed programs to interact with the real world.

-Scratch Programming is an awesome programming language but it has its limitations too.
-If a programmer starts his basics with scratch, he will, however, feel unconfident among other programmers who have experience in C, C++, Python or Ruby Programming.
-Scratch is just a piece of cake when compared to the languages to the likes of Java.
+Scratch Programming is an awesome programming language, but it also has limitations.
+However, if a programmer starts his basics from scratch, he will feel unconfident among other programmers with C, C++, Python, or Ruby Programming experience.
+Scratch is just a piece of cake in comparison to languages like Java.

-The reason is that scratch programming exercises were designed to motivate young programmers to easily develop applications which are intelligent and are also fun at the same time.
-These applications are thus attractive since they can interact with the user, change them on-screen appearance, move and make different sounds.
+The reason is that Scratch programming exercises tend to motivate young programmers to easily develop applications that are intelligent and are also fun at the same time.
+These applications are thus attractive since they can interact with the user, change their on-screen appearance, move, and make different sounds.

-There is no specific rule here to write procedures or functions with variables, parameters, pointers, mathematical algorithms, indentations or networking.
-This makes scratch programming exercises less useful for advanced developers since they can’t do much with this kind of commands.
+There is no specific rule here to write procedures or functions with variables, parameters, pointers, mathematical algorithms, indentations, or networking.
+This makes scratch programming exercises less useful for advanced developers since they can’t do much with these commands.

-But not the ignore the fact that Scratch Programming exercises lessons provide a top-notch interface to enhance young programmer’s creativity and encourage them to build more programs and learn them by sharing.
-This can, however, be a good creative foundation for children’s whose parents want them in a creative field, be it animation or robotics.
+But not ignore that Scratch Programming exercises lessons provide a top-notch interface to enhance young programmers’ creativity and encourage them to build more programs and learn them by sharing.
+This can be a good creative foundation for children whose parents want them in creative fields like animation or robotics.

-Scratch Programming Language is not perfect but it is however necessary.
-It introduces young developers to a totally new world and encourages schools to teach these to children which can further enhance their mentality.
+Scratch Programming Language is not perfect, but it is necessary.
+It introduces young developers to a totally new world and encourages schools to teach these to children, enhancing their mentality.